TRSasasusu/bond_html/README.md

 # bond_html
-You can include html in html without php and js.
+You can include html in html without php or js.
 ## Usage 1
 ### hoge.html
 ```